Russian court says country's soldiers stationed in Ukraine | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A Russian court said the country's armed forces are present in the eastern part of Ukraine.
+A Russian court has acknowledged the country's armed forces are present in the eastern part of Ukraine.
 The Kremlin has persistently denied the presence of Russian forces in the Donbas region.

 The case involved allegations of corruption concerning a catering service intended for "the garrisons of the Armed Forces of the Russian Federation stationed on the territory of the Donetsk and Luhansk People's Republics," Judge Leonard Sholokhov wrote.